In this guide...

 In-text citation of a book (the same format applies for a journal article)

-If you quote directly from an author or to cite a specific idea or piece of information from the source you need to include the page number of the quote in your in-text citation.
+If you quote directly from an author or paraphrase a specific idea or piece of information from a source, you need to include the page number of the quote or passage in your in-text citation.

 The reference list:

 All in-text citations should be listed in the reference list at the end of your document.

 Reference list entries contain all the information that someone needs to follow up your source.
 Reference lists in Harvard are arranged alphabetically by author.